 Trauma Survivor Peer Support (TSP)

 TSP Volunteers provide support to survivors of trauma.
-This entails building trusting relationships and offering encouragement and assistance while the survivor gathers information to make decisions about his/her treatment and other life goals.
-Trauma Peer Support Volunteers provide survivors support via phone, email and in person by meeting in the community.
-Trauma Peer Supports provide support through physical presence, providing available resources and assisting in identifying goals and problem-solving techniques to meet individual goals.
+This entails building trusting relationships and offering encouragement and support while the survivor gathers information to make decisions about his/her treatment and other life goals.
+Trauma Peer Support Volunteers provide survivors support via phone, email, and in person by meeting in the community.
+Trauma Peer Supports provide support through physical presence, providing available resources and support in identifying goals and problem-solving techniques to meet individual goals.

-Peer Wellness Coach Volunteers empower individuals to take an active role in his/her health and wellness.
-The role of the wellness coach volunteer is to assist individuals with crating an action plan, assisting them to identify and overcome barriers, and support their recovery through motivational peer support.
-Wellness coaches provide support over the phone, or in person by meeting individuals in the community.
-Wellness coaches utilize HOPE Plans (Healthy Opportunities through Peer Empowerment) as a tool to encourage individuals to identify and meet goals.
+Peer Wellness Support Volunteers empower individuals to take an active role in his/her health and wellness.
+The role of the wellness support volunteer is to support individuals with creating an action plan, supporting them to identify and overcome barriers and to support their recovery through motivational peer support.
+Wellness support volunteers provide support over the phone, or in person by meeting individuals in the community.
+Wellness support volunteers utilize HOPE Plans (Healthy Opportunities through Peer Empowerment) as a tool to encourage individuals to identify and meet their individual goals.

 Why Volunteer with Project ABLE?

 Project ABLE offers several benefits to all Peer Support Volunteers.